aeternity/infrastructure/README.md

 Use <kbd>CTRL</kbd> + <kbd>p</kbd>, <kbd>q</kbd> sequence to detach from the container.

-### Terraform configuration
+### Integration tests

-To test Terraform configuration changes, a new test configuration can be created then run.
-Another option would be changing the `test/terraform/test.tf` configuration and applying it:
+As this repository Anisble playbooks and scripts are used to bootstrap the infrastructure, integration tests are mandatory.
+By default it tests the integration of `master` branch of this repository with the latest stable version of deploy Terraform module.
+In the continuous integration service (CircleCI), the integration tests will be run against the branch under test.

+It can be run by:

 ```
 cd test/terraform
 terraform init && terraform apply
 ```

-After the fleet is create the expected functionality should be validated by using the AWS console or CLI.
+After the fleet is created the expected functionality should be validated by using the AWS console or CLI.
-For fast health check the ansible playbook can be used, note that the above Terraform configuration creates an environment with name `test`:
+For fast health check the Ansible playbook can be run, note that the above Terraform configuration creates an environment with name `test`:

 ```bash
 cd ansible && ansible-playbook health-check.yml --limit=tag_env_test